maestroque/Sailing_Game/README.md

-# Sailing_Game
+# Sailing Game
-A turn-based console sailing game, for our structured programming course in AUTh.
+A turn-based console sailing game, for our Structured Programming course in ECE AUTh (1st Semester).
 Made by Gkekas Aggelos and Kikas Georgios